 Every student has the right to pursue their educational interests in an environment free from discrimination and harassment and where personal dignity and respect are valued.
 Violators of these codes of conduct will be subject to appropriate disciplinary action.

-It is the policy of Plymouth State University, in accordance with Federal and state laws and regulations, not to discriminate on the basis of race, color, religion, sex, national origin, gender, sexual orientation, age, veteran’s status or disability in any of its programs and activities.
-Inquiries, grievances and requests for more information concerning this policy should be addressed to the Vice President for Student Affairs.
+It is the policy of Plymouth State University, in accordance with federal and state laws and regulations, not to discriminate on the basis of race, color, religion, sex, national origin, gender, sexual orientation, age, veteran’s status or disability in any of its programs and activities.
+Inquiries, grievances and requests for more information concerning this policy should be addressed to the Vice President for Enrollment Management and Student Affairs.

-NOTE: The Dean of Student Affairs serves as the Title IX Coordinator and the Coordinator for processing student grievances against employees of the University.
+NOTE: The Dean of Students serves as the Title IX Coordinator and the Coordinator for processing student grievances against employees of the university.